 An equipped fresh water holding tank stores water for you to use when dry camping.
+Important information:

-It is important to note that the tank's water holding capacity may be higher than the amount of water that can be pumped out of the tank and used.
-This is normal due to the slight expansions of the tank when water is inside it and the limitations of where the low point drain exits the
+- The fresh water tank has an overflow drain connected into it that also serves as an air outlet when the tank is being filled.
+It is not unusual for water to drain out of this drain when the tank is filled. - Do not overfill the fresh water tank.
+If water is draining from the tank's overflow drain, immediately open the fresh water tank drain valve and release water until there is no more water coming from the overflow. - The tank's water holding capacity may be higher than the amount of water that can be pumped out of the tank and used.
+This is normal due to the slight expansions of the tank when water is inside it and the limitations of where the low point drain exits the fresh water tank.
+A few gallons may be trapped inside at any time.
+This can sometimes be remedied by dropping the side, front or rear of the camper so as much water as possible flows into the low point drain.